mchao409/sublimeserver/CONTRIBUTING.md

 ### For Contributors

+Contributions are very welcomed.
+If you haven't already, please take a look at the [plugin](https://github.com/mchao409/sublime-text-file-sync) component of this project.

 1. Fork the repository, clone the fork, and `cd` into the folder.
 2. Start a virtual environment with `conda`, `venv`, etc:
 	1. If using Anaconda, use `conda create --name <name_of_your_environment>`